 Full reading: Make 3/8-inch fillet welds on the arrow side of the joint.
 Each weld segment is 3 inches long, spaced 12 inches center-to-center along the joint.

-Inspector check: When inspecting this weld, measure the actual fillet leg with a fillet weld gauge — verify each segment is 3 inches long and that the spacing does not exceed 12 inches center-to-center.
-Per D1.1, intermittent fillet length is measured to the nearest 1/4 inch.
+Inspector check: When inspecting this weld, measure the actual fillet leg with a fillet weld gauge — verify each segment meets the specified 3-inch minimum length and that the spacing does not exceed 12 inches center-to-center.
+D1.1 specifies minimum segment length (§1046, 1-1/2 inch absolute floor); in practice fillet weld gauges read in 1/4-inch increments.

 How to Read Weld Symbols FAQ